 Keeping your coat closet neat and tidy may seem simple, but the task can get tedious over time.
 If you are too busy to devote the time necessary to decluttering your coat closet, or if the growing mess is beginning to stress you out, you may want to consider reducing the living space of your entire home.

-To avoid a facelift on the entire house, continue reading below to learn about 31 simple coat closet organization hacks you can follow to eliminate your clutter in roughly two weeks.
+To avoid a facelift on the entire house, continue reading below to learn about 31 simple coat closet organization hacks you can follow to give yourself a closet makeover and eliminate your clutter in two weeks.

 1. Hang Your Beloved Accessories to Maximize Closet Space